leon3s/nextauri/README.md

 ## ❓ What is Nextauri ?

-Nextauri is your favorite template for create cross-platform application using Tauri with Next.js.
+Nextauri is your favorite template for create cross-platform application using Tauri with Next.js. <br />
-It came with minimal best practice setup so you can add anything fit your need.
+It came with minimal best practice setup so you can add anything fit your need. <br />
-You can it use to develop `Windows`, `Linux` and `Mac` desktop application.
+You can it use to develop `Windows`, `Linux` and `Mac` desktop application. <br />
-But Tauri plan to have also a mobile compatibility in the futur.
+But Tauri plan to have a mobile compatibility in the futur !

+## 💡 Features

+As recommanded by the community, Nextauri come with the best practice features such as :

+-   Recommanded Eslint when working with Next.js
+-   Recommanded Clippy when working with Tauri
+-   Github workflow when pushing and creating pull request for :
+    * Lint your Next.JS project with Eslint
+    * Lint your Tauri project with Clippy
+    * Build your application for `Linux`, `Windows` and `Mac`
+-   Weekly dependencies update

 ## 💪 Motivation

-Tauri is great to make cross platform application backed by `Rust` It will load an `HTML` page and add native binding on his context.
+Tauri is great to make secure cross platform application backed by `Rust` ! <br />
+It will load an `HTML` page inside a `Webview` and give the ability to do system call with `IPC`. <br />
+If you are familliar with `electron` you can see it as a very good replacement with smaller bundler size and memory usage.

-Next.js is the perfect fit for bundle React application with Tauri it comes with both Server-Side Rendering (SSR) and Static-Site Generation (SSG) capabilities.
+That make Next.js the perfect fit for bundle React application with Tauri since it comes with great Static-Site Generation (SSG) capability.

 To make Next.js work with Tauri we are going to use the `SSG` mode since it generates static files that will be included in the final binary.

-The `benefit` of using Next.js `SSG` mode is pre-rendered React code in static HTML/JavaScript.
-This means your app will load faster.
+The `benefit` of using Next.js `SSG` mode is pre-rendered React code in static HTML/JavaScript. <br /> This means your app will load faster. <br />
 React doesn't have to render the `HTML` on the client-side but will hydrate it on the first load if needed.

-The `downside` is that we cannot use `getServerSideProps` or use any type of `data fetching` for rendering our page.
+The `downside` is that we cannot use `getServerSideProps` or use any type of `data fetching` for rendering our page for a request. <br />
-Instead we can use `getStaticProps` to generate our page at build time.
+Instead we will use `getStaticProps` to generate our page at build time. <br />

+Note that if you still want the power of `Rust` for generate your page you may have a look at [Neon](https://neon-bindings.com). <br />
+It will allow you to call `Rust` code from Node.js !

 ## 📦 Installation